hujiecpp/NAD/README.md

 ```
 git clone https://github.com/hujiecpp/NAD
 ```
-2. Download ImageNet dataset and Place365 dataset and then modify the `NAD/tools/config.py`
+2. Download ImageNet dataset and Place365 dataset and then modify the `NAD/tools/config.py`.
+As for the Place365 dataset, use 'NAD/tools/make_dataset.py' to convert it to a suitable format.

 3. Find the path for all categories at network
 ```